6 Mistakes That Destroy Family Relationships

 Unfortunately, there are many families whose relationships fail disastrously.
 This can break up the family bond and leave everyone feeling uncomfortable.
 In order to figure out the reason, the first thing you need to do is find the root of the problem.
 Then you’ll be able to look for possible solutions.

 Below we’ll go over 6 mistakes that can destroy family relationships before you even realize it.

-1. Insults and criticism
+1. Insults and criticism can destroy family relationships

 Words have power, and although it might not seem like it, they can cause a lot of damage and scar people for life.
 Your family should be your source of support and encouragement which is why negative comments are so damaging in family relationships.

-Many times in the heat of an argument, things are thoughtlessly said.
-This can usually be overlooked because it was said as a result of the intensity of the situation.
+Many times in the heat of an argument, you may say something casually which can usually be overlooked because it was said as a result of the intensity of the situation.
 The problem is that this can leave open wounds in relationships between family members.

 It’s important to avoid these types of situations because they take such a long time to heal.
-It’s better to stick to the old saying, “If you don’t have anything nice to say, don’t say anything at all.”
+It’s better to stick to the old saying: “if you don’t have anything nice to say, don’t say anything at all”.

 See also: Flow: A Wonderful Way to Fight Stress

-Calmly talk about the issues that are causing the tension, the reasons behind them and possible solutions to reconciliation.
+Calmly talk about the issues that are causing the tension, the reasons behind them, and possible solutions to reconciliation.
 If you do this well, you’ll strengthen the bond between the two of you.

 Helping everyone feel important is truly essential in family relationships.
 After all, a family without any members isn’t a family.

-4. Deception and lies
+4. Deception and lies can destroy family relationships

 Deception in any relationship is destructive.
 Sometimes it can take years, and even generations, for a lie to come out.
 Remember that, in the end, the truth always comes to the light.

 If you can’t be honest with your family, then who can you be honest with?
-Lying to family or even hiding little things takes it’s toll on relationships.
+Lying to family or even hiding little things takes its toll on relationships.
 This is because trust has been violated.

 The bigger the lie, the greater the damage.
 Remember, your actions have consequences, both for you and those around you.

-It’s best to recognize your mistakes and work with your family to repair the damage.
+For that reason, it’s best to recognize your mistakes and work with your family to repair the damage.
 Being honest with your family shows them that you respect them.

 5. Intolerance of differences